915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 *Attribute references* use the standard syntax used for all attribute references in Python: `obj.name`.
-Valid attribute names are all the names that were in the classâs namespace when the class object was created.
+Valid attribute names are all the names that were in the class’s namespace when the class object was created.
 So, if the class definition looked like this: